Collaboration Priciples

 Briefly, here is the rationale for the way we handle data requisition and sharing.

-• In response, members of the X-Culture team who have the necessary expertise and time to perform those functions can apply to co-author the study.
+- In response, members of the X-Culture team who have the necessary expertise and time to perform those functions can apply to co-author the study.

-• It is recommended that if there is interest among the X-Culture team members to co-author the study, and the applicants have the necessary expertise, they be allowed to join the co-author team.
-The reason is not because we want a free ride, but because many members of the X-Culture team are indeed expert researchers, they know the X-Culture data and research design like no one else, have very strong work ethics and are likely to make a valuable and meaningful contribution and improve the quality of the final product.
+- It is recommended that if there is interest among the X-Culture team members to co-author the study, and the applicants have the necessary expertise, they be allowed to join the co-author team.
+The reason is not because we want a free ride but because many members of the X-Culture team are indeed expert researchers; they know the X-Culture data and research design like no one else, have very strong work ethics and are likely to make a valuable and meaningful contribution and improve the quality of the final product.

 Authorship

-• To (co)author a paper, one can either propose a new paper (and lead-author it), or respond to a call for co-authors from other researchers.
+- To (co)author a paper, one can either propose a new paper (and lead-author it) or respond to a call for co-authors from other researchers.

-The lead author has the right to reject applications if there is a doubt the applicant can make a truly meaningful contribution to the paper.
+The lead author has the right to reject applications if there is a doubt the applicant can make a truly meaningful contribution to the paper. - Only researchers who actively participate in developing a particular paper can be co-authors of that paper.

-• Generally, the researcher who submits the original proposal for a paper gets to be the first author, provided that the researcher takes on the leading role, coordinates efforts of the co-author team, and does otherwise most of the work or makes the most significant contribution to the study.
+However, researchers who provide substantial input with theory development, data preparation and management for this particular study, data analysis, paper writing, or valuable insights and help otherwise are expected to be listed as co-authors. - Generally, the researcher who submits the original proposal for a paper gets to be the first author, provided that the researcher takes on the leading role, coordinates efforts of the co-author team, and does otherwise most of the work or makes the most significant contribution to the study.
 Other lead-author arrangements are possible, and the decision is up to the co-authors of that particular paper.

-• The co-authors will be listed in the order of their individual contributions or alphabetically if the contribution level is approximately equal.
+- The co-authors will be listed in the order of their individual contributions or alphabetically if the contribution level is approximately equal.

-• Unless otherwise agreed by the team of co-authors, it is the right and responsibility of the lead author to coordinate task and workload distribution among the participating co-authors, make certain that the tasks are completed on schedule, facilitate discussion among the members of the co-author team, and make other important decisions related to coordination and management of paper development.
+- Unless otherwise agreed by the team of co-authors, the lead author has the right and responsibility to coordinate task and workload distribution among the participating co-authors, ensure that the tasks are completed on schedule, facilitate discussion among the members of the co-author team, and make other important decisions related to coordination and management of paper development.

-• The lead author must consult the co-authors on all important issues, such as adding or excluding co-authors, author order, and the like, but in the interest of efficiency, the lead author can make unilateral decisions about routine issues such as workload distribution and the like.
+- The lead author must consult the co-authors on all important issues, such as adding or excluding co-authors, author order, and the like, but in the interest of efficiency, the lead author can make unilateral decisions about routine issues such as workload distribution and the like.

 Study/Paper Ownership

-• Given the sensitivity of the issue, any decisions of this nature must be made in good faith and as much as possible in consultation with the members of the X-Culture team.
-As long as there is evidence that the original co-author team is actively working on the study, the team should be given no less than two years to produce the first complete draft of the paper, and no less than another two years to try to publish the paper.
+- Given the sensitivity of the issue, any decisions of this nature must be made in good faith and as much as possible in consultation with the members of the X-Culture team.
+As long as there is evidence that the original co-author team is actively working on the study, the team should be given no less than two years to produce the first complete draft of the paper and no less than another two years to try to publish the paper.

-• If it is determined that the original co-author team is incapable of publishing the study in a reasonable amount time and a new co-author team starts working on the study, the original and new co-authors are expected to work out the authorship issues so that the final list of co-authors on any resulting publications reflects individual contributions of all involved parties.
+- If it is determined that the original co-author team is incapable of publishing the study in a reasonable amount of time and a new co-author team starts working on the study, the original and new co-authors are expected to work out the authorship issues so that the final list of co-authors on any resulting publications reflects individual contributions of all involved parties.

 Data Ownership

-• The X-Culture data can only be used for studies or purposes approved in advance and in writing by the X-Culture admin.
+- The X-Culture data can only be used for studies or purposes approved in advance and in writing by the X-Culture admin.

 This is extremely important.
 A failure to inform the X-Culture admin about any new studies can create duplicate research streams and conflicts.